gzt/CholWishart/cran-comments.md

 ## Other notes

-This is a minor update which fixes the USE_FC_LEN issue.
+This is a minor update which fixes the person field.